flowlinkedu/FlowLinkByDrona/FIREBASE_RULES.md

 - **Password:** `drona@admin`
 - **Access:**
   - Approve/reject new organization requests
+  - **Merge** organization requests into existing organizations (for typos/alternate names)
   - Assign admins to root-level organizations
   - View all organizations and their status
   - Does NOT handle join requests or branch requests (delegated to Org Admins)

+#### Merge Feature
+When a user creates an organization with a name that's similar to an existing one (e.g., "IIIT Bhapal" instead of "IIIT Bhopal"), Super Admin can:
+1. Click **Merge** button on the pending request
+2. Select the target organization to merge into
+3. Choose to **Retain** or **Vanish** the alternate name:
+   - **Retain as Alias**: Keeps the name in `nameAliases` array.
+Future users typing this name will be recognized and redirected.
+   - **Vanish Name**: Doesn't keep the alternate name.
+4. The user's wrong hierarchy is deleted and replaced with the correct one (pending status)
+5. A join request is created for the organization admin to approve

 ### Organization Admin
 - Assigned by Super Admin via the Super Admin panel